 Dear alumni and friends,

-We continued our historic strength in placing students in leading law firms and prestigious judicial clerkships.
-The Class of 2017 secured 26 clerkships—23 in federal courts as well as in the Tennessee and Wisconsin Supreme Courts.
-Since employment statistics are not finalized until 10 months after graduation, it is worth noting that Vanderbilt’s Class of 2016 ranked 13th among American law schools for graduates taking jobs with the 100 largest firms and 12th for the number of students—almost 10 percent of the class—going to federal clerkships.
-VLS ranked 11th in the country for placing graduates in full-time, long-term, bar-required positions, with 86 percent of the Class of 2016 employed in such positions.
+Nineteen members of the Class of 2018 have secured 20 clerkships—18 in federal courts and two in New Jersey state courts.
+Since employment statistics are not finalized until 10 months after graduation, it is worth noting that Vanderbilt’s Class of 2017 ranked 10th among American law schools for graduates taking jobs with the 100 largest firms and 10th for the number of students—almost 10 percent of the class—going to federal clerkships.
+VLS ranked 11th in the country for placing graduates in full-time, long-term, bar-required positions, with 86 percent of the Class of 2017 employed in such positions.

-I am grateful to you as well as the many volunteers, employers and mentors who are essential to our continued success.
-Vanderbilt Law School is thriving, thanks to you.
-Our strong, active and engaged alumni community is a tremendous asset as we continue to recruit highly qualified, motivated and gifted law students and faculty, expand and adapt our academic programs to prepare our students for legal practice in the 21st century, and equip our students with the skills and tools to launch successful legal careers.
+I am so appreciative of the many volunteers, employers and mentors who help Vanderbilt Law School thrive.
+Our strong, active alumni community emboldens our efforts to recruit talented, motivated law students and faculty, ensures that our academic programs prepare our students for legal practice in the 21st century, and equips our students with the skills and tools to launch successful legal careers.

 John Wade-Kent Syverud Professor of Law